UTS-eResearch/hpc_examples/mpi/README.md

     $ mpif90 primes_mpi.f90 -o primes_mpi -lmpi

-To run an MPI program we then need to use "mpiexec" to run our program in the PBS submission script.
+To run an MPI program we then need to use "mpiexec" to run our program.

-Submit as a PBS job.
+We can't just run it like this:

+    $ ./primes_mpi
+      Error: this requires an even number of processors.
+      Also the number of processors must be evenly divisible into    100000000 .
+      Try 4 or 8 etc.

+When we use the mpiexec we can also specify how many cores will be used to run the program.

+    $ mpiexec primes_mpi           <== This will default to using all the cores.
+    $ mpiexec -np 4 ./primes_mpi   <== This will use 4 cores.
+    $ mpiexec -np 8 ./primes_mpi   <== This will use 8 cores.

+However they should be run within a PBS submission script!
 There are two job submission script examples.

     $ qsub submit_primes_mpi_single_node.sh